NOVA Hope for Haiti conducts two types of volunteer missions each year: Medical and Non-medical Maintenance missions.

 The team will spend the week at the clinic and return to Port au Prince on Saturday afternoon, spend one night at the Montana Hotel to reflect and prepare for the flight home on Sunday morning.

 The cost of joining a team on a medical mission is $1,000, which includes airfare, transportation, food, beverages and lodging.
-NOVA can set up sponsorship opportunities for those wishing to go on a mission but need financial support.
+Volunteers assume the cost for travel and housing; however, NOVA can set up sponsorship opportunities for those wishing to go on a mission who need financial support.

 Non-medical Maintenance Missions:

-With the opening of our permanent clinic and employing a staff of 19, NOVA must go down to our property and building to perform routine maintenance and provide oversight for our staff.
-Daily housekeeping and building maintenance is performed by our staff but issues that develop over time must be identified and repaired by professionals who can inspect our building at least twice per year.
-In addition to fixing any physical issues we may discover, these non-medical missions are used for staff development, community interaction and spending time identifying additional ways NOVA can provide help to the people of Cavaillion.
+With the opening of our permanent clinic and employing a staff of over 25, Various Trustees of the Board and other advisors travel to Haiti to perform routine maintenance and provide oversight for our staff.
+Daily housekeeping and building maintenance is performed by our staff, but issues that develop over time must be identified and repaired by professionals.
+In addition to fixing any physical issues we may discover, these non-medical missions are used for staff development, community interaction, inventory management, and spending time identifying additional ways NOVA can provide help to the people of Cavaillion.

 For more information on NOVA missions, please contact firstname.lastname@example.org